ClemensX/ShadedPath12/README.md

 Some tools are Java based and use eclipse 4.
 This is mostly done for tools used in asset handling.

 # Versions
+* 0.0.2 - added more examples and shaders: draw crosses and 3D text
 * 0.0.1 - line rendering for Oculus Rift
 * 0.0 - port / test / implement DX12 features.
 Expect drastic changes at any time.
 Will have very limited use to look at and may not even compile.